instant-dev/instant/README.md

 since 2016 in production at [Autocode](https://autocode.com) where it has managed over 1 billion records in a 4TB AWS Aurora Postgres instance.

+You'll notice instant.dev is small.
+It's written in CommonJS.
+It doesn't use TypeScript.
+Our development principles are straightforward: instant.dev should work with any JavaScript stack and help you ship product faster.

 Use instant.dev to:

 - Add the [Instant ORM](https://githib.com/instant-dev/orm) and migrations to